-'How I made it' featuring Jeremy Seeman, SVP, Corporate & Public Affairs and Crisis, Omnicom PR Group France
+'How I made it' featuring Jeremy Seeman, SVP, Corporate, Public Affairs and Crisis at Omnicom PR Group France

 For our latest inspiring stories series, 'How I made it', we're interviewing the cream of the crop across all facets of communications and marketing.
 This is where you'll learn about how the best in the industry got to where they are today and hopefully pick up some tips along the way to help your own career progress.